sam-rice/sam-rice/README.md

 <br />

 As a developer, some of my core principles include:
 - MODULARITY: Keep code as reusable and scalable as possible.
-Imagine ways for existing patterns to leverage one another and use abstraction to maintain a separation of concerns.
+Find ways to reuse design/render patterns while keeping components and logic decoupled.
+Use abstraction to maintain a separation of concerns.
 - DOCUMENTATION: Use and write documentation as often as possible.
 It will likely save you or someone else time and frustration in the future.
-- UNIFORMITY: Read, understand, replicate design patterns when contributing to an existing codebase.
-This makes future refactors easier and keeps developers within the same mindset.
+- UNIFORMITY: Read, understand, and extend established design patterns when contributing to an existing codebase.
+This makes future refactors simpler and keeps developers working within the same mindset.
-- REFACTORING: Whether replacing an entire package or a single line of code, always understand why the current solution was chosen before replacing it ([Chesterton's Fence](https://fs.blog/chestertons-fence/)).
+- REFACTORING: Whether replacing an entire package or a single line of code, always understand why the current solution was chosen before replacing it ([Chesterton's Fence principle](https://fs.blog/chestertons-fence/)).
 - ACCESSIBILITY: Define a minimum a11y standard for all new features and stories and stick with it as a team.
 Refactoring existing code for a11y is more expensive than doing it right from the start.
 - DETAILS: There's no such thing as too much aesthetic detail, and there's almost always a way to execute a detailed design in a dev-friendly way.
 - CODE STYLE: Code can and should be beautiful too.